topazproject/topaz/docs/blog/type-specialized-instance-variables.rst

 In Topaz, like most other VMs, all objects are stored in what are called "boxes".
 Essentially that means when you have something like ``x = 5``, ``x`` is really a pointer to an object which contains ``5``, not the value ``5`` itself.
-This is often a source of performance problems for VMs, this generates more garbage for the GC to process and means that to access the value ``5`` more memory dereferences are needed.
+This is often a source of performance problems for VMs, because it generates more garbage for the GC to process and means that to access the value ``5`` more memory dereferences are needed.
 Topaz's just-in-time compiler (JIT) is often able to remove these allocations and memory dereferences in individual loops or functions, however it's not able to remove them in structures that stick around in memory, like objects.